The easiest way to record datasets is to use the phospho Meta Quest app to control your robot arm.

 Recorded datasets are saved in the lerobot_v2 format from LeRobot and uploaded to your HuggingFace account.

+Alternatively, you can implement your own dataset recording logic on top of the phospshobot API.
 Use the Start Recording Episode and Stop Recording Episode endpoints to start and stop recording episodes.
+You can also read the joints positions.

 Prerequisites